 Allow their involvement in planning

-Happiness & Stress & Satisfaction and their influence on productivity
+Happiness & Stress & Satisfaction and their influence on productivity this should be minimal as we are not covering it on the module

-Flexible working and its effects on happiness
+Flexible working and its effects on happiness flexiteams and matrix teams could be linked to virtual teams to realign to the module

+Can also look at de Witte and flexicurity

+People need human interaction communication is a helpful way to go but avoid the strong stress slant as we are not covring this

-People need human interactionThe stress that can be induced by the extensive use of ICT – “technostress”
+The stress that can be induced by the extensive use of ICT – “technostress”

 Make sure there are rewards for increased performance

-Individuals act based on the expectation of the outcome (Expectancy Theory)
+Individuals act based on the expectation of the outcome (Expectancy Theory)expectancy theory is useful but you will have to look at Vroom in context of pay and nonpayment reward systems

 Adjust the system to make it equitable (Equity Theorem)

+Herzberg, Frederick; Mausner, Bernard; Snyderman, Barbara B. (1959).
+The Motivation to Work (2nd ed.).
+New York: John Wiley

 Wood, S., Van Veldhoven, M., Croon, M. and de Menezes, L. (2012).
 ‘Enriched job design, high involvement management and organizational performance: the mediating roles of job satisfaction and wellbeing’.
-Human Relations, vol 65, 4
+Human Relations, vol 65,No. 4

 Atkinson, C. & Hall, L., (2011) "Flexible working and happiness in the NHS", Emerald 33